adnanmuhtadi/milestone-project-4/README.md

 1. As a user, I want to be able to easily enter my payment details, so I can easily purchase my items
 1. As a user, I want to be able to view an order confirmation after I have purchased my items, so I can verify my purchase order.
 1. As a user, I want to be able to post a testimonial, so I can express my opinion of the service/website.
+1. As a user, I want to be able to see the products that have already been sold, so I can see the other types of products I have missed out on and what this company has already sold
 1. As a site owner, I want to be able to add a product, so I can a new pair of sneakers to my store
 1. As a site owner, I want to be able to edit, update a product in my store, so I can amend the name, price, description, image and any other product details
 1. As a site owner, I want to be able to mark a product as sold when a product has been purchased, so I can ensure it will not be purchased again